survivejs/site/posts/101-junior-interview.md

   <img src="https://avatars1.githubusercontent.com/u/2165184?v=3&s=460" alt="Aimee Knight" class="author" width="100" height="100" />
 </span>

-I'm a former competitive figure skater, graduate of the Nasvhille Software School, and software engineer at DramaFever, a subsidiary of Warner Bros.
+I'm a former competitive figure skater, graduate of the Nashville Software School, and software engineer at DramaFever, a subsidiary of Warner Bros.
 </p>

 Outside of work, I'm a weekly panelist on the JavaScript Jabber podcast, and I regularly participate in a variety others.
 In my spare time I love speaking at conferences, playing with new technology, running, working out, and trying new flavors of Kombucha!